FAQs

 Yes, you can use a VPN to bypass geo-restrictions on PUBG crates.

-If you live in the Netherlands or Belgium you won’t be able to open crates on your PUBG account.
-There are also some restrictions in Brazil and Poland.
+If you live in the Netherlands or Belgium you can’t open crates on your PUBG account, and there are restrictions in Brazil and Poland too.

-Creating a new PUBG account, while connected to a VPN server in a different country, allows you to bypass this.
+Creating a new PUBG account while connected to a VPN server in a different country gets around this.
+Just bear in mind the warning above about leaning on regional workarounds too heavily.

 Should I Use a VPN or a GPN with PUBG?

-Use a VPN if you want to bypass regional restrictions or access easier matchmaking brackets.
+Use a VPN if you want to bypass regional restrictions or reach easier matchmaking brackets.

-Use a GPN (like ExitLag) if you only care about performance and want to eliminate lag, jitter, and packet loss.
+Use a GPN (like ExitLag) if you only care about performance and want to cut lag, jitter, and packet loss.